Children & Family Health Institute

 HIV Case Management provides home and community-based services to individuals living with HIV/AIDS.
 The program connects persons with medical and community resources for medical care.

-LEARN MOREMobile Outreach Clinic Program
+Learn MoreMobile Outreach Clinic Program

 Services include Registered Nurse (RN) assessments and education as well as care coordination with primary care providers for those who live in transient homes or are physically or mentally disabled.